enbermudez/types-doodler/docusaurus/docs/getting-started.md

 # Getting Started

-Types doodler is an utility library filled with non-common (and some random) helpers.
+Types Doodler is an utility library filled with non-common (and some random) helpers.

 ## Installation